jiekliao1314/openstack-cache-improved/README.md

 # openstack-cache-improved
-`openstack-cache-improved` is a set of codes for improving the openstack image cache system.
+`openstack-cache-improved` is a set of codes for improving the openstack image cache system in compute nodes.